Thanks to a technical screw-up by someone at Ann Taylor (I'm thinking heads will roll over this),

 I can't help thinking about the timing of all these retouching debacles.
 There was the Calvin Klein photoshop disaster:

-Then there was the Self magazine Kelly Clarkson debacle (see below).
+Self magazine Kelly Clarkson debacle (see below).

 Technology has something to do with it, of course.
 We photoshop because we can, because human beings are compulsive changers-of-reality and even more relentless self-improvers, and can't pass up an opportunity to "iimprove" ourselves.